hbctraining/Intro-to-Unix-archived/lessons/02_searching_files.md

 We get back a lot of lines.
 What if we want to see the whole fastq record for each of these reads?

-To return the whole fastq record for each of the reads  can use the '-B' and '-A' arguments for grep to return the matched line plus one before (-B 1) and two lines after (-A 2).
+To return the whole fastq record for each of the reads  can use the '-B' and '-A' arguments for grep to return the matched line plus one before (-B1) and two lines after (-A2).
 Since each record is four lines and the second line is the sequence, this should give the whole record.

 ```bash